2013 Seddon earthquake: Damage

 The quake resulted in varying degrees of damage to 35 buildings within the Wellington CBD with glass from broken windows falling onto the main thoroughfares of Lambton Quay, Featherston Street, and Willis Street.
 Damage was also caused in Paraparaumu, Wainuiomata, Porirua and the Hutt Valley in the North Island.
+The earthquake caused some damage at the port of CentrePort Wellington.
+An access road and a sea wall at the south end of the container area collapsed into the harbour, taking a container with them.
+Statistics House and BNZ Harbour Quays suffered minor damage including burst pipes and falling ceiling panels.
 In December 2013, the Insurance Council of New Zealand (ICNZ) claimed that the insurance loss of this earthquake reached NZ$14.9 million (US$11.8 million).

 The Wellington Region Emergency Management Office was activated on the evening of 21 July, as were those in the lower part of the North Island.
 On 22 July parts of Wellington's central business district were closed to the public to allow for inspections to buildings with damaged and potentially dangerous façades.

 Four people were injured in the quake, which lasted for 20 seconds, blowing out windows, cracking concrete and swaying buildings.

 To clean up the mess, a Facebook group of over 300 Wellington students was created, named Student Volunteer Army Wellington.
 It was inspired by the Student Volunteer Army in Christchurch, created in response to the 2011 Christchurch earthquake.

 Response

-After the earthquake, the Wellington Region Emergency Management Office started organising a Long Walk Home event, where people walk 30 kilometres from central Wellington to Mana, to simulate an scenario where roads and public transport are unusable.
+After the earthquake, the Wellington Region Emergency Management Office started organising a Long Walk Home event, where people walk 30 kilometres from central Wellington to Mana, to simulate a scenario in which roads and public transport are unusable.
 NIWA started a seabed survey three days after the earthquake.